Blaydon Races

 "Blaydon Races" (Roud #3511) is a Geordie folk song of 1862, with lyric by George Ridley written in a style deriving from music hall.
 It celebrates the horse races held at Blaydon in North East England that year, although mostly composed in advance of the event.
 The words were inspired by the American ballad "On the Road to Brighton" (in Massachusetts), to the tune of which they are set.
-The song has become a local anthem, and is frequently sung by supporters of Newcastle United Football Club, Newcastle Falcons rugby club, and Durham County Cricket Club.
+The song has become a local anthem, and is frequently sung by supporters of Newcastle United Football Club, Newcastle Red Bulls rugby club, and Durham County Cricket Club.

 History

 The races

-Now part of Gateshead, the former village of Blaydon lies on the south bank of the River Tyne about 4 mi west of Newcastle upon Tyne, from where the song describes a horse-drawn "bus" journey to the annual races.
+Now part of Gateshead, the former village of Blaydon lies on the south bank of the River Tyne about 4 mi west of Newcastle upon Tyne, from where the song describes a horse-drawn omnibus journey to the annual races.
 Although obscure in origin, these were of some antiquity and had been mentioned in a song dating from around 1830.
 Prior to 1860, they had not been held for more than two decades due to the building of the Newcastle & Carlisle Railway, which cut across the original course.
 In 1862, as in the previous two years, they were held just north of Blaydon on an island in the river Tyne called Dent's Meadows.
 The revival lasted only until 1865, but the races began again in 1889 at a new course on Stella Haughs.
 The final meeting on 1–2 September 1916 was abandoned on the second day, after serious rioting followed the disqualification of the even money favourite and popular winner of the opening race, Anxious Moments, which had apparently been the target of foul play.